k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/03_fabric_deployment.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/example.png)Example - Fabric Deployment

-Let's deploy the Logical Unit we have just created from the Fabric Studio:
+Let's deploy the Logical Unit we have just created in the Fabric Studio:

 1. Right click  **CustomerLU** and select **Deploy To Server**: